JieyuZ2/ProVision/SCENE_GRAPH_GENERATION.md

 # Augmented Scene Graph Generation

-This notebook includes the instructions for user to generate a augmented scene graph from an aibitary image.
+This notebook includes the instructions for user to generate an augmented scene graph from an arbitrary image.
 Our pipeline is as follows:
 ![Scene Graph Generation pipeline](figs/scene_graph_pipeline.png)

-**[IMPORTANT] make sure your python environment is 3.10 and `transformers` is ready in your environment.**
+**[IMPORTANT] Make sure your python environment is 3.10 and `transformers` is ready in your environment.**

 ## Object detection
 We use [RAM](https://github.com/xinyu1205/recognize-anything/tree/main) for image tagging and [YOLO-World](https://github.com/AILab-CVC/YOLO-World/tree/master) for open vocabulary object detection.